I originally wrote this article in 2013, and I’ve updated it now with more research and to stress it’s importance in immunity.

 Everyone should take a Vitamin D supplement.
 Yes I said EVERYONE.
-Especially if you’re a woman, and especially if you are over 40.
 Why?
 There are multiple reasons.
 Optimizing your vitamin D levels should be at the top of the list for virtually everyone, regardless of your age, sex, color, or health status, as vitamin D deficiency has been linked to an astonishingly diverse array of common chronic diseases.
 Let’s explore what happens in our bodies, and why I think it is CRUCIAL to check your levels with your physician and make sure your body has enough available Vitamin D3.

 Doesn’t my diet give me enough Vitamin D?

 NO. Mushrooms, raw milk and some wild caught fish are the best sources, but you really need to supplement.
 Very few people, especially in North America, get enough UV-B exposure to generate adequate D3.
 It’s estimated that at least a billion of us still don’t get enough vitamin D — especially during winter, and in those who are obese, older, darker-skinned, living farther north, have inflammation, or are pregnant or nursing.